EliasNimlandLind/documentation-capture/README.md

 ## About

 The scripts are made to assist in the creation documentation, by capturing screenshots of the current window only, on each mouse key press.
-The screenshots are altered to highlight the mouse's position and adding a space at the bottom of the image used to add additional text.
+The screenshots are altered to highlight the position of the mouse and adding a space at the bottom of the image used to add additional text.

 ## Keybindings and configuration